×

 • Proctoscopy

-Several tests are used to screen for colorectal cancer.
-Some of these tests can detect the presence of cancerous cells, while others can determine
+Various tests are available to screen for colorectal cancer.
+Some of these tests can detect cancerous cells, while others help determine the extent or location of the disease.

 If cancer has spread.
-Although, colonoscopy is most recommended.
-The other the most common screening tests include:
+Although colonoscopy is most recommended.
+The other most common screening tests include:

 • Fecal immunochemical test